microsoft/AttackSurfaceAnalyzer/README.md

 ## Notes and FAQ

--When comparing the results of two runs against one another the CLI this will output a results.html file whereas the GUI provides in application comparison.
+- When comparing the results of two runs against one another the CLI this will output a results.html file whereas the GUI provides in application comparison.
--Collecting files is slow, due to the number of items processed.
+- Collecting files is slow, due to the number of items processed.
--Collecting registry entries is slow, due to the number of items processed.
+- Collecting registry entries is slow, due to the number of items processed.
--Comparing large runs is slow.
+- Comparing large runs is slow.

 GUI:

--Switching tabs in the GUI while an action is underway may make the application unresponsive to further input.
-This is being resolved in the next version.
+- Switching tabs in the GUI while an operation is underway is discouraged and may result in unexpected behaviors.
--Status reporting in the collect tab is manual and requires pressing the get status button.
--Sometimes when collecting files in the GUI the option to get status may be unresponsive.
--Debug output is enabled in the GUI in this version.
--The GUI is *not final* and is in the process of being updated.
+- The GUI is *not final* and is in the process of being updated.

 For future assistance with use please see our FAQ list once it is available at https://github.com/microsoft/AttackSurfaceAnalyzer/wiki